 These Lemon Ginger Crinkle Cookies are relatively similar to my very popular Lemon Crinkle Cookies, a recipe I have been making since I was a kid.
 I reduced the butter and changed the method a bit to produce cookies that are slightly fluffier on the inside than traditional crinkles.
 Of course, I also added ginger.
 I love ginger and so does everyone in our family.
 My Triple Ginger Pound Cake with its three layers of ginger flavour is proof positive of that.
 If you prefer a milder flavour, I recommend you reduce the ginger from two and a half teaspoons to just two teaspoons.

 I use a trio of lemon – rind, juice and lemon extract to give layers of flavour that make these cookies really special.
 Three lemon ingredients may seem excessive, but trust me, it really isn’t.
 Don’t leave out the lemon extract unless you really can’t get it – or you find yourself mid-recipe and there’s none in the cupboard!
 (Not that this has ever happened to me <ahem>.)
+However don’t let a lack of lemon extract stop you from making the cookies!

 What is Golden Caster Sugar?